 - General Topics – This section is split into 6 more subcategories (General Genealogy, Immigration, Emigration and Migration, Military Service, Religions, Wars, and Miscellaneous)

-MyHeritage has an incredible 20 million members where they can get help with not only the MyHeritage site and its features but also any general queries that they may have.
+MyHeritage has an incredible 20 million members where they can get help with using the MyHeritage site and its features.

 - Important Information – Get help with any urgent matters connecting with the MyHeritage site within this section.